 Wrap, rip, recycle!
 DIY recycled and recyclable gift wrap for pets, including custom stamped wrapping paper, pillow boxes, and Christmas crackers.
 Just for fun!
-My dogs LOVE tearing into boxes, paper, cardboard rolls, you name it.
-They’re avid recyclers, always happy to help break things down for the bin!
+Our dogs love tearing into boxes, paper, cardboard rolls, you name it.
+They’re avid recyclers, always happy to help break things down for the bin.
 This post shares how to prettify some common everyday recyclables into pawesome holiday or party gift wrap and pressie packaging for pets (or anyone you please).
+Here are some simple but cute ideas for making DIY gift wrap for pets.

 DIY Stamped Wrapping Paper